 Title

+Baseline microbiota composition modulates the dynamics of murine gut microbiota and SCFA metabolism in response to dietary fibers

-Dietary fibers induce dynamical and baseline-dependent response in murine gut microbiota and short-chain fatty acids production
+Running title: Dietary fibers induce dynamical and baseline-dependent response in murine gut microbiota and short-chain fatty acids production

-Chen Liao
+Abstract (Chen Liao)

-Dietary fiber interventions benefit human health by promoting secretion of gut-microbiome-derived metabolites such as short-chain fatty acids (SCFA), but underlying processes are poorly understood due to the systems, dynamic, and individualized nature of microbiome metabolism.
-To address the challenge, we performed longitudinal analysis of quantitative microbiome profiles and SCFA metabolomics of adult mice with distinct baseline microbiota undergoing inulin or resistant starch intervention.
+Dietary fibers are commonly used as an intervention of gut microbiota to promote the production of short-chain fatty acids (SCFA), which are important for host health.
+The underlying processes are poorly understood due to the systems, dynamic, and individualized nature of microbiome metabolism.
+To address the challenge, we performed longitudinal analysis of quantitative microbiome profiles and targeted metabolomics of adult mice with distinct baseline microbiota undergoing intervention of inulin and resistant starch.
 Inulin stimulus normally shifts both gut microbiota composition and SCFA concentration away from baseline into new steady states after transient overshoot responses, which can be explained by initial rapid growth of several inulin responders (e.g., Bacteroides acidifaciens and unclassified Muribaculaceae) and their competitions inferred from ecological network model.
-Using a new computational framework based on time series factor analysis, we showed that 10% bacterial species (including all inulin responders) and two major SCFAs (butyrate and propionate) exhibit positive and significant baseline-dependent responses to inulin.
+Using a new computational framework based on time series factor analysis, we showed that 10% bacterial species (including all inulin responders) and two major SCFAs (butyrate and propionate) exhibit positive and significant baseline-dependent dynamical responses to inulin.
+Add a sentence for resistant starch.
 Due to the baseline differences, SCFA dynamics were, however, only marginally predictable from microbiota compositions using machine learning models, which also challenges robust identification of SCFA producers.
 This work provides a generic systems biology approach for studying gut microbiome under external perturbations and reveals inter-individual differences as a major limitation for predicting personalized responses to nutritional therapies in preventive health care.

 Lei Dai